kausmees/GenoCAE/README.md

 * Giving a layer the name **"nms"** denotes where the marker-specific variable that is green in the figure should be concatenated

+* The variable **"ns"** is a list that contains the size of the length dimension of the data (the dimension that corresponds to the length of the genetic sequence).
+When a layer that modifies this (e.g. maxpooling) in the encoder is added, the new length is added to **ns**, so that it can be used to reconstruct the lengths in the decoder (e.g. when upsamling).
+The values in **ns** will thus depend on the length of the input data.
+For the data **HumanOrigins249_tiny** which is used in the [Examples](#examples) section below, **ns=\[9259,4630\]**.
+When a layer argument such as "units" or "target_shape" that should be an int is specified as a string, it will be evaluated as a python expression (and should therefore be a valid expression that evaluates to an int).

 ### train options
 These options affect the training of the model.
 Passed to the CLI with option **--train_opts**, specifying a json file in the directory [train_opts/](train_opts/)